Public speaking: Keeping it simple doesn't mean you're stupidKeeping it simple requires confidence and humility

 One should choose the simplest explanation of a phenomenon, the one that requires the fewest leaps of logic.
 The more complex something is, the easier we should explain it.

 One should choose the simplest explanation of a phenomenon, the one that requires the fewest leaps of logic.
 Or in other words; “Keep it simple, stupid!”.
 Good old Albert Einstein meant; “If you can’t explain it to a six-year-old, you don’t understand it yourself.”

 Genius is the ability to reduce the complicated to the simple.

 C. W. Ceran

-Instead of buying the book with the title How can I sound sophisticated and irritate my audience choose simplicity.
+Instead of buying the book with the title How can I sound sophisticated and irritate my audience I recommend to choose simplicity.
 The truth is that it takes trust and humility to keep it simple.
 We can all benefit if we can realize that we don’t have to talk like a super genius to be considered intelligent.
 There is a much greater genius in our ability to keep it simple.
 Remember that many of the world’s most difficult problems have been solved with the simplest solutions.